montsefallas/QA-project/README.md

 ## Architecture

-This is a brief description of my project' architecture.
+This is a brief description of my project's architecture.

 ## Environment

 This is an explanation on how to configurate the environment to execute the web application, unit tests, and end-to-end tests.

+## Executing the Web Application

+These are detailed steps on how to execute the web application from the command line.